-Bronwyn teaches the shakuhachi from her home in the Blue Mountains (west of Sydney) and via Skype to interstate and overseas students.
-For Skype lessons you will need a computer, a webcam, a reliable internet connection and your own Skype account.
+Bronwyn teaches the shakuhachi from her home in Katoomba, Blue Mountains (west of Sydney) and via Skype to interstate and overseas students.
 Lessons begin with basic tone production and progress on to simple Japanese folk songs.
 Once the student has some control over lower and upper octave sounds and basic pitch control, we progress on to the honkyoku or traditional Zen Buddhist pieces.
 I teach the Dokyoku repertoire as transmitted to me by Kakizakai Kaoru, Yokoyama Katsuya and Riley Lee.
 Patience and persistence is required to learn the shakuhachi but the rewards are many.
 Come and experience blowing zen for yourself!

 Please contact Bronwyn for more information.

 Bronwyn also teaches the clarinet, having obtained her Bachelor of Music Degree in clarinet performance with Distinction from the Australian National University, and recorder from her home studio in Katoomba and is the founder of the Blue Mountains Recorder Consort.
 Bronwyn is a qualified, experienced and patient teacher who has been teaching clarinet privately and in schools in the Blue Mountains for the past 20 years.
 AMEB exams or just for fun.